Yiddishe-Kop/yiddishe-kop-2021/content/articles/geocoding-delivery-addresses.md

 }
 ```

-Another thing I need to handle is when the admin updates an Areas bounds `polygon`, all addresses `area_id` need to be updated.
+Another thing I need to handle is when the admin updates an Area bounds `polygon`, all addresses `area_id` need to be updated.

 ## Conclusion